The Haunt

-The Haunt, formerly known as AnastasiaMax is an American rock band from South Florida.
-The band consists of siblings, Anastasia Grace Haunt (lead vocals), and Maxamillion Haunt (vocals, guitar and production), alongside Nat Smallish on bass guitar (formally Beach Day), and Nick Lewert on drums (formally Ethan Bortnick).

-The band first gained recognition after the success of their debut EP, The Haunt EP, in 2018 and subsequent tours with rock band, Palaye Royale.
+The Haunt is an American rock band formed in Fort Lauderdale, Florida in 2015.
+The group consists of siblings Anastasia Grace Haunt (vocals) and Maxamillion Haunt (vocals, guitar).
+They gained recognition with the release of their self-titled debut EP (2018) and tours with Palaye Royale.

-Despite many rumors to the contrary, it was confirmed in 2023 that The Haunt is not the evil alter ego of Magdalena Bay - no matter how much we want it to be true.

-Career

-2015–2017
+History

-Anastasia and Maxamillion Haunt began performing locally, writing and releasing music around the time that Anastasia was 12 years old.
-Singer and guitarist Maxamillion Haunt co-produced the debut EP "The Haunt EP", alongside producer and musician Josh Diaz.
+Anastasia and Maxamillion Haunt began performing locally, writing and releasing music around the time Anastasia was 12 years old.
+Singer and guitarist Maxamillion Haunt co-produced their debut EP alongside producer and musician Josh Diaz.

-2017–2018: The Haunt EP

 The band begun releasing the EP with the first single "All Went Black" which talked personally about Anastasia's history with bullying and how she found strength through music.
 The song was critically acclaimed, allowing the band to release three more singles, leading up to the debut of the record.
-After the release, The Haunt opened for Fashion-Rock band Palaye Royale, providing support on concerts in the United States, Canada, and Europe.
+After the release, The Haunt opened for fashion-rock band Palaye Royale, providing support on concerts in the United States, Canada, and Europe.